Bayesian polarization calibration and imaging in very long baseline interferometry: Introduction

-Nevertheless, \texttt{GPCAL} and \texttt{PolSolve} still rely on the conventional \texttt{CLEAN} deconvolution algorithm, which has limitations.
-The \texttt{CLEAN} algorithm is supervised and user-dependent.
-As a result, CLEAN windows and weighting schemes may induce biases in the final results.
-Furthermore, \texttt{CLEAN} assumes that the sky is a collection of point sources (usually of the size of the synthesized beam) or Gaussian blobs in multi-scale \texttt{CLEAN} \citep{Cornwell_2008}, but has no explicit notion of an extended structure.
-This results in suboptimal resolution, as the potential of radio interferometric observations to super-resolve sources (in the high S/N regime) is not exploited.
-Consequently, the CLEAN image model for the leakage calibration is not suitable for radio interferometric data with complex source structure.
-Moreover, the conventional \texttt{CLEAN}-based self-calibration is performed iteratively with switching between flagging and manually choosing gain solution intervals that results in inconsistent calibration solutions \citep{Martividal_2008, Popkov_2021} and a lack of reproducibility.
-Lastly, calibration uncertainties are not taken into account in the final results and uncertainty estimation is not supported.
+Nevertheless, \texttt{GPCAL} and \texttt{PolSolve} still rely on the conventional \texttt{CLEAN} deconvolution algorithm.
+Although \texttt{CLEAN} is easy to use and converges robustly, it comes with several limitations.
+It requires user-dependent inputs, such as CLEAN windows and weighting schemes, which may introduce biases into the final results.
+Furthermore, \texttt{CLEAN} assumes that the sky is a collection of point sources (usually of the size of the synthesized beam) or Gaussian blobs in multiscale \texttt{CLEAN} \citep{Cornwell_2008}, but has no explicit notion of an extended structure.
+This assumption may lead to severe artifacts on small scales that are corrected by a convolution with a restoring beam.
+This convolution results in suboptimal resolution, and the potential of radio interferometric observations to super-resolve sources (in the high S/N regime) cannot be exploited.
+Additionally, the \texttt{CLEAN} restored image does not necessarily fit the data, but rather a tapered version of it.
+Consequently, the CLEAN image model for leakage calibration is not suitable for radio interferometric data with a complex source structure.
+Moreover, conventional \texttt{CLEAN}-based self-calibration is performed iteratively by switching between flagging and manually choosing gain solution intervals, resulting in inconsistent calibration solutions \citep{Martividal_2008, Popkov_2021} and a lack of reproducibility.
+The conventional approach utilizes the sum of the \texttt{CLEAN} components without convolution as a model in self-calibration.
+This may imprint spurious small-scale structures in the self-calibrated data.
+Lastly, calibration uncertainties are not taken into account in the final results, and uncertainty estimation is not supported.